“The task of the writer is to take the past out of the archive and relocate it in a body.”

 I've loved historical fiction all my life.
 When I was a child, Geoffrey Trease was my favourite author.
 The Crown of Violet plunged me into the luminous light of ancient Athens, with all its political skulduggery.
 Cue for Treason swept me into the theatrical world of Tudor England.
 I thrilled to the stories of courage and comradeship in the Roman novels of Rosemary Sutcliffe.

-It was a great honour and a particular delight to me to be invited to join the judging panel when the Walter Scott Prize for Historical Fiction was established by the Duke and Duchess of Buccleuch in 2009, and I've remained a judge ever since.
+I was honoured and delighted to be invited to join the judging panel when the Walter Scott Prize for Historical Fiction was established by the Duke and Duchess of Buccleuch in 2009, and I've remained a judge ever since.

 The prize has its base at Abbotsford in the Scottish Borders, the romantic home of Sir Walter Scott, whose legacy the prize celebrates.
 It's awarded every year in June at the Borders Book Festival in Melrose.
 But although its roots are in Scotland, the prize has a world-wide reach, being open to books first published in the previous year in the UK, Ireland or the Commonwealth.
 Every year, a rich and fascinating mix of stories from many parts of the world is set before the judges.
 It's never easy to choose between them.